• Target level of study

 Know-how and skills

-- To provide students with the skills necessary to exercise the professions of risk analysts (analyzing the different types of risk) in order to be able to propose personal solutions in the field of risk management (risk assessment of complex products, construction of structured products or complex portfolios ...), and actuarial science.
+- Provide students with the skills necessary to work as risk analysts (analyzing different types of risk) so that they can propose personalized solutions in the field of risk management (assessing the risks of complex products, constructing structured products or complex portfolios, etc.) and actuarial science.

-- Provide students with the skills to conduct research in government agencies and to understand financial and banking regulations and operations, to detect, assess and model risks, and to evaluate financial products
+- Provide students with the skills necessary to conduct research within public organizations and to understand regulations and financial and banking operations, to detect, assess, and model risks, and to evaluate financial products.

-- Master the tools of financial modeling as well as financial and banking econometrics and financial engineering techniques that allow students to apply for jobs as market operators, portfolio managers, financial risk analysts and back office functions, actuary analysts.
+- Master financial modeling tools as well as financial econometrics, banking, and financial engineering techniques that enable you to apply for jobs as a market operator, portfolio manager, financial risk analyst, back office staff, or actuary analyst.

-- Acquire sufficient knowledge to apply for the Doctoral Contracts competition and/or to enroll in a Doctoral program
+- Acquire sufficient knowledge to apply for doctoral contracts and/or enroll in a doctoral program

-- Have computer knowledge and know how to model and use computer tools, software or software packages often used in the markets.
+- Possess computer skills and know how to model and use computer tools, software, or software packages commonly used in the markets.

 Read more